-Finalists will be asked to submit three letters of recommendation.
-Please have these ready for the referents to submit.
-On the References page of the online application, enter information and email addresses for three referents that will provide a confidential letter of reference for your application.
-Should you advance to the finalist stage, they will receive a request via email along with information on uploading the letter.
-You will be able to verify that each letter has been received by CSUF by logging back in to the recruitment system.
+Finalists will be asked to arrange for three letters of recommendation to be submitted.
+On the References page of the online application, enter information and email addresses for three referees that will provide a confidential letter of reference for your application.
+Should you advance to the finalist stage, they will receive a request via email along with information on how to upload the letter.
+You will be able to verify that each letter has been received by CSUF by logging back into the recruitment system.

-Application Deadline To be assured full consideration, all application materials must be received by November 8, 2019.
+To be assured full consideration, all application materials must be received by December 15, 2020.

-Salary is commensurate with experience and qualifications and is subject to budgetary authorization and any California State University System faculty contract increases.
+Salary is commensurate with experience and qualifications and is subject to budgetary authorization and any CSU System faculty contract increases.
 Summer research grants, moving expenses, startup funds, and a reduced teaching load may be available.
 An excellent comprehensive benefits package is available that includes health/vision/dental plans; spouse, domestic partner, and dependent feewaiver; access to campus childcare; and a definedbenefit retirement through the state system along with optional tax sheltering opportunities.
-For a detailed description of benefits, please visit http://hr.fullerton.edu/payroll_benefits/HealthCarePlans.php
+For a detailed description of benefits, please visit

 The person holding this position is considered a mandated reporter' under the California Child Abuse and Neglect Reporting Act and is required to comply with the requirements set forth in CSU Executive Order 1083 Revised July 21, 2017 as a condition of employment.

 A background check (including a criminal records check) must be completed satisfactorily before any candidate can be formally offered a position with the CSU.
 Failure to satisfactorily complete the background check may affect the application status of applicants or continued employment of current CSU employees who apply for the position.